|Button text and 'Save' button|

 - Start editing your survey

-- Click on the row of buttons at the bottom of the survey (this will open the button settings menu in the left hand panel)
+- Click on the row of buttons at the bottom of the survey (this will open the button settings menu in the side panel)

 Survey buttons can be aligned as follows: